eagle840/katacoda-labs/jekyll/step1.md

 ## Install Jekyll
+### WIP: do I need the editor, but just one terminal
 In this scenario ruby is already installed, but to install it on your system (linux):
 `apt install ruby -y`